Yorkshire Contract Bridge Association

 4.5 No result will be considered final until forty eight hours after the end of play, or until any procedures as specified in this rule 4 have been completed, whichever is later.
 Any prizes or trophies awarded shall until that time be considered provisional

-4.6 Any complaint about the conduct or the conditions of play of a competition should be made within a reasonable time, in writing to the YCBA Secretary.
+4.6 Any complaint about the conduct or the conditions of play of a competition should be made within a reasonable time, in writing to the YCBA Chairman or Secretary.

 YCBA Simultaneous Pairs and qualifying events played in clubs